-The United States’ debt load has risen substantially since the start of the millennium, raising concerns for the country’s long-term financial health in some citizens.
+The United States' debt load has risen substantially since the start of the millennium, raising concerns for the country's long-term financial health in some citizens.
 But who owns all of this debt?
-A nation’s debt consists of the total amount of bonds it has issued or sold.
-The U.S. debt sits at nearly $29 trillion in September 2021.
+A nation's debt consists of the total amount of bonds it has issued or sold.
+The U.S. debt sits at nearly $29 trillion, as of September 2021.
 The largest investors in U.S. Treasuries are other governments and central banks.

 China's Large Position in U.S. Treasuries